-I am a mid-career researcher but notice that applicants should ‘normally be within no more than 15 years from the award of their doctorate’.
+I am a Mid-Career researcher but notice that applicants should ‘usually be within no more than 15 years from the award of their doctorate’.
 I received my doctorate more than 15 years ago - would I still be eligible for consideration?

 You are not directly eligible within the terms we have set, but a case could certainly be considered by the assessors.
 If your doctorate was awarded more than 15 years ago and your career has been interrupted, for example for illness or maternity/paternity leave, we will consider your case sympathetically.
-If you want to go ahead and apply, please do so, but in the personal statement you would need to set out the case for exemption to be given, referring, for example, not only to the periods of interruption, such as for maternity/paternity leave, but to the subsequent impact of having young children to care for as well.
+If you want to apply, please do so - in the personal statement you will need to set out the case for being considered to be Mid-Career, referring, for example, not only to the periods of interruption, such as for maternity/paternity leave, but to the subsequent impact of having young children to care for as well.

 For an applicant to the MCF scheme who has no other claims for career breaks, maternity/paternity leave etc. is the 15 years postdoc experience an ‘absolute’ or an ‘approximately’ and does the 15 years period apply at the application date or the start of the Fellowship?

 We don’t propose to count dates very strictly, so someone whose doctorate was awarded up to or around 15 years would be fine.
-The 15 years limit is counted back from the closing date of the Outline Stage (5pm (BST) 23 August 2023).
-If applicants are very clearly outside the target range that we have used to define mid-career and have no good reason for exemption, they would not be considered a high priority and therefore would be unlikely to be supported.
-We would suggest they look at the British Academy/Leverhulme Senior Research Fellowship scheme (opening on 4 October 2023).
-This scheme has no limitation on when the doctorate was awarded and is a fixed 12 months replacement teaching Fellowship only, but has no research costs built in.
+The 15 years limit is counted back from the closing date of the Outline Stage (5pm (BST) 21 August 2024).
+If applicants are very clearly outside the target range that we have used to define Mid-Career and have no good reason to be considered mid-career, they would not be considered a high priority and therefore would be unlikely to be supported.
+We would suggest they look at the British Academy/Leverhulme Senior Research Fellowship scheme (opening on 2 October 2024).
+This scheme has no limitation on when the doctorate was awarded and is a fixed 12-month replacement teaching Fellowship only, but has no research costs built in.

 If you are able to make a case that your career experience is equivalent to that of PhD level (i.e. publication record etc.), you are in an established position at a UK institution, and you are within fifteen years of your first research-related appointment then you will be eligible to apply.
 However, we recommend that you make reference to this under the ‘Personal Statement’ part of application form so that the assessors are fully informed.